DiwashPatel/Fundus-RetinalAnalysis/README.md

 - Code writing was assisted by ChatGPT (OpenAI).

---
+## Suggestions??

-If you have suggestions or find issues, feel free to open an issue or submit a pull request.
+- If you have suggestions or find issues, feel free to open an issue or submit a pull request.